Low Intensity Shock Wave Therapy: Effective Treatment to Improve Erectile Function

 Men of all ages have enjoyed the benefits of treatment with Duo, as it can enhance an already excellent erectile function so the sensation and quality of erections will improve even further.

 If you are tired of taking oral medications or injections before each sexual encounter, then you should consider treatment with low intensity shock waves.
 With the improvement in blood flow and sensation to the penis, Low intensity shock wave therapy may reduce or eliminate the need for using oral medications such as Viagra or Cialis.

 DUO will not be effective in treating ED if the cause is psychological or primarily neurological.

 What should I do next?

-To find out more whether you are a candidate for treatment with DUO shock wave therapy, call 858-222-1444 for a complementary consultation with Dr. Kat Khorrami
+To find out more whether you are a candidate for treatment with DUO shock wave therapy, call 858-222-1444 or request a complimentary consultation with Dr. Kat Khorrami